Classical string solutions in Non-Relativistic AdS$_5\times$S$^5$: Closed and Twisted sectors: Classical NR string solutions in conformal gauge

 Although any $\sigma$-periodic function $\phi$ that satisfies the wave equation is allowed, there is a particular case we would like to look into in more detail: the case $\phi=w \tau$, with $w$ constant.
 This case can be seen as a generalization of the BMN string we discussed in relativistic AdS$_5\times$S$^5$, described by the trajectory $t=\phi=\kappa \tau$.
 In the non-relativistic case the solution no longer describes a point-like particle but an extended object in the $z_1$ direction.
 It is easy to see that the dispersion relation of our BMN-like string is

 Despite the similarity of this expression with the relativistic BMN string, there are two key differences we should emphasize.
 First, the relation $E\propto \kappa T$, characteristic of relativistic BMN string, no longer holds here.
 This happens because the $H_{tt}$ element of the metric vanishes when we turn off all the other fields instead of becoming $-1$.
 This behaviour hinders the applications of most of the usual methods developed for relativistic string theory, as can be seen in \cite{Fontanella:2021hcb}.
 The second difference we want to point out is that the constants $w$ and $\kappa$ are no longer related.
 Originally, the Virasoro constraints forced them to be equal, but in this setting they fix the Lagrange multipliers instead.
+In fact, another way to write the dispersion relation (\ref{BMN_dispersion}) is